 - Blanket insulation: Available in batts and rolls, it’s made from fiberglass, plastic fibers, or natural fibers.
 It’s suitable for use between joists and studs and is relatively inexpensive.

 - Insulation for concrete blocks and walls: Foam boards are fastened on the outside or inside of walls.
 These are used on unfinished walls, including foundation walls.
 Pre-insulated concrete blocks are also an option.

 - Loose-fill and blown-in insulation: Loose-fill insulation is made up of small particles of fiber, foam, or other materials.
 These little particles form an insulation material that can conform to any space without disturbing structures or finishes.
 This ability to fit makes loose-fill insulation well suited for retrofits and locations where it would be difficult to install other types of insulation.

 Of course, this is only a small sampling of the kinds of insulation from which a homeowner can choose.

 Do it Yourself or Seek Professional Help?

 Whether you add insulation yourself or hire a contractor depends on several variables.
-If you are insulating a passive solar house, the insulation is a key component and in most cases should be left to the experts.
+If you are insulating a passive solar house, it’s is a key component and in most cases you should let experts install it.
 Blown-in insulation requires specialized equipment and, as such, needs a professional.